Wednesday, January 2, 2019

 Where there will always be critics and skeptics, the current landscape shows that HR will increasingly start leaning towards machine learning.
 Ultimately, the goal of every HR and talent function is to rise above the fray of tactical day-to-day activity and tend to achieve a potential & impactful 'seat at the table' in developing the core business strategy.

 It does not mean AI does not have any limitations in HR.
-The newer concept like affirmative action, reservation of jobs for particular classes, communities and sub groups etc. are not possible in the AI regime.
-The machine does not have any emotions and is driven by logic that is fed into.
+The newer concepts like affirmative action, reservation of jobs for particular classes, communities and subgroups, etc. are not possible in the AI regime.
+The machine does not have any emotions and is driven by the logic that is fed into.